Largest Contentful Paint

 WP Rocket features that would generally help:

-Page Caching improves loading time overall by serving a cached file where no PHP code is running.
+• Page caching - Page caching improves loading time overall by serving a cached file where no PHP code is running.

 Improving LCP when LCP element is an image

-• Consider delivering images in WebP format (Imagify plugin can help);
+• Consider delivering images in AVIF or WebP formats (Imagify plugin can help).

 Improving LCP when LCP element is a video